noovm/noovm.github.io/README.md

 ## Add Your Hugging Face API Token

-NOVM uses Hugging Face to generate scenarios.
+Noo VM uses Hugging Face to generate scenarios.
 Add your token in the app:

 1. Create a free Hugging Face account.
 2. Go to `https://huggingface.co/settings/tokens`